BehnazP/SpatioCompo_entireHolocene_EU/README.md

 25. Land_Cover_11500.csv

 based on the results in

-Githumbi, E., Pirzamanbein, B., Lindström, J., Poska, A., Fyfe, R., Mazier, F., ... & Gaillard, M. J. (2022).
+Githumbi, E., Pirzamanbein, B., Lindström, J., Poska, A., ... & Gaillard, M. J. (2022).
 Pollen-Based Maps of Past Regional Vegetation Cover in Europe Over 12 Millennia—Evaluation and Potential.
 Frontiers in Ecology and Evolution, 10, 795794. (https://doi.org/10.3389/fevo.2022.795794)

 The columns represent